WHAT WE HAVE ACCOMPLISHED

 NATIVE AMERICAN PROGRAMS

 Christian Relief Services Charities’ affiliate Running Strong for American Indian Youth® (Running Strong) works with Native American youth and their families to bring hope and support for a better life.
 Running Strong provides food and other basic needs on the Pine Ridge and Cheyenne River Sioux Indian reservations in South Dakota, and Menominee Indian Reservation in Wisconsin as well as dozens of other partner organizations across the country.
 Native American children face some of the highest poverty rates in the nation; Ziebach County, on the Cheyenne River Sioux Indian Reservation, has the highest child poverty rate in the United States.
 Oglala Lakota County (formerly Shannon County) on the Pine Ridge Indian Reservation leads the nation in food stamps.
 However, Running Strong is committed to ending the cycle of injustice by listening to these communities and providing them with self-sustaining, meaningful programs and supplies in accordance with their greatest needs.
-In 2019 alone, Running Strong donated $1,965,199.35 in in-kind materials such as blankets, school supplies, home gardening equipment, winter clothes, and hygiene supplies as well as direct donations of food.
+In FY22, Running Strong donated $1,776,307.85 in in-kind materials such as blankets, school supplies, home gardening equipment, winter clothes, and hygiene supplies as well as direct donations of food.

-Running Strong Distributions in 2020:
+Running Strong Distributions in FY22:

-200,000 Pounds of Food
+287,770 Pounds of Food

-5,000 Backpacks for Elementary and Junior High Students
+5,009 Backpacks for Elementary and Junior High Students

-2,170 Blankets
+2,000 Blankets

-1,450 Adult Coats
+1,500 Adult Coats

-3,580 Children Coats
+3,000 Children Coats

-6,275 Dental Kits
+3,000 Dental Kits

-58,474 Diapers
+23,078 Diapers

 Running Strong recognizes that today’s Native youth are our future leaders, and despite the many challenges that Native American children and young people face, together we help them follow their dreams.
-To celebrate Billy’s 50th anniversary of his race and usher in a new generation of Indian Country leaders, Running Strong created the Dreamstarter™ program to do just that.
-Ten Native American youth and young adults under 30 are awarded grants of $10,000 each to help them achieve their dream in the areas such as Health and Wellness, Science and Education, and Arts and Culture.
+To celebrate Billy’s 50th anniversary of his race and usher in a new generation of Indian Country leaders, Running Strong created the Dreamstarte® program to do just that.
+Ten Native American youth and young adults under 30 are awarded grants to help them achieve their dream in the areas such as Health and Wellness, Education, Arts and Culture, Environmental Justice, and Entrepreneurship.
 Dreamstarter projects have been just as varied as the Dreamstarter classes themselves, with dreams ranging from a Hupa language immersion camp and a comic book series about Navajo history to basketball camps for youth in foster care and pre-admissions workshops for aspiring Native dental students.

 Access to water on Pine Ridge remains a challenge for many families who, despite there being a water service line running through the reservation, are unable to tap into the line because of the high cost and abandoned government supply programs.
 For some residents who may live as close as just 100 feet from the service line, the water simply passes them by as the cost to run a line to their home and tap into the main line is out of reach.
 Once well-drilling became infeasible due to the Oglala Aquifer water supply quality deteriorating, Running Strong undertook a pilot project to do water line hookups to the public Mni Wiconi, Water Line, on Pine Ridge.
-To date, Running Strong has completed over 600 water connections, water wells, and septic tank installations on the Pine Ridge Indian Reservation and Navajo Nation
+To date, Running Strong has completed over 600 water connections, water wells, and septic tank installations on the Pine Ridge Indian Reservation and Navajo Nation.

 DOMESTIC PROGRAMS

-Through their home repair program, Americans Helping Americans® supported projects which repaired 108 homes in Georgia, Kentucky, Tennessee, and West Virginia.
+Through their home repair program, Americans Helping Americans® supported projects which repaired 103 homes in Georgia, Kentucky, Tennessee, and West Virginia.
 In many instances, the homeowners are elderly, living on meager fixed incomes with no resources to fix leaking roofs, rotted floors and porches or to build a handicap ramp, providing them the ability to enter and exit their home on their own and allowing them to continue to live there instead of being forced to move into a nursing home.
 The projects are completed through the joint effort of their grassroots partners which vet and organize the home repair projects, Americans Helping Americans® provides funding for materials such as shingles and lumber and groups from churches and schools who travel to the communities spending a week volunteering their time and labor to make the repairs.

-Americans Helping Americans Distributions in 2019:
+Americans Helping Americans Distributions in 2022:

-3,549 school supply kits for Elementary and Junior High Students
+3,480 school supply kits for Elementary and Junior High Students

-4,278 Summer Meals
+3,158 Summer Meals

-2,728 New Coats
+2,803 New Coats

-825 Blankets
+1,020 Blankets

-3,340 Dental Kits
+3,000 Dental Kits

-27,317 individuals benefitted from food banks supported by Americans Helping Americans
+18,879 individuals benefitted from food banks supported by Americans Helping Americans

+In Appalachia, it’s not uncommon for children to show up for school in worn-out hand-me-down ill-fitting shoes.
 At Americans Helping Americans®, youth education ranks among the top of their list of priorities, both after school and during the summer months.
-In 2019, 346 young summer campers continued to learn, make new friends, and were ensured healthy meals in Georgia, Kentucky, Tennessee, and West Virginia. (back to top)
+In 2022, 147 young summer campers continued to learn, make new friends, and were ensured healthy meals in Georgia, Kentucky, and West Virginia.
+Thanks to our gardening programs in Virginia and Kentucky, 1,068 people received food security from the produce grown by our partners.
+Over 400 Lee County Middle School, students participated in their first-ever science fair sponsored entirely by Americans Helping Americans®.
+Our Digital Divide program gave 100 students their very own laptop computer, keeping them in step with their more affluent peers.

 INTERNATIONAL PROGRAMS